capistrano-plugins/capistrano-delayed-job/README.md

     $ bundle exec rails g capistrano:delayed_job:config config/templates

+If you're using a custom path, set "templates_path" variable in your `deploy.rb`:

+    set :templates_path, "config/templates"

 ### More Capistrano automation?

 If you'd like to streamline your Capistrano deploys, you might want to check